 POLICIES & PROCEDURES

-The General Contractor/Contractor/Vendor/Supplier (“Contractor”) must assemble and submit prior to obtaining building permits when required and commencing construction, the following for review by Owner:
+The General Contractor/Contractor/Vendor/Supplier (“Contractor”) must submit prior to obtaining building permits, when required and commencing construction, the following, for review by Owner:

 - Certificate of Insurance (COI) naming Cousins Properties in addition to the Owner (general liability and workers’ compensation)- see "Insurance Protection" section below for additional details